mangoisbest/Download-Central/index.md

 # Welcome to Download Central

-**This is a app store where you can download apps to use for your daily use**
+**This is a store where you can download apps to use for your daily use**

 **Note: This software is licensed under the MIT license.
 So you are allowed to help modify it but not copy it and claim its yours.**